-Start your day off right with these healthy Banana Waffles!
+Start your day off right with these Banana Oat Waffles!
 They’re soft and fluffy on the inside, crispy on the outside, and packed with the goodness of whole grain oat flour and the flavors of banana and cinnamon.
-They’re an easy meal prep breakfast recipe that’s dairy and gluten-free!
+They’re an easy meal prep breakfast recipe that’s both dairy and gluten-free!

 I added banana to the mix in this recipe, which makes them extra special.
-It’s like banana bread in waffle form, and I love making a big batch to freeze and enjoy any day of the week.
+These banana oat waffles taste like banana bread in waffle form, and I love making a big batch to freeze and enjoy any day of the week.

 Syrup pouring over a small stack of banana waffles

-• They’re made with 100% whole grain oat flour and are dairy and gluten-free.
+• They’re made with 100% whole grain oat flour and are dairy-free and gluten-free.

 • The recipe comes together in one bowl with just a few ingredients.

-• Waffles are freezer friendly, so they make a healthy meal prep breakfast.
+• Waffles are freezer friendly, so they make a fantastic meal prep breakfast.

 Recipe ingredients

-This banana waffle recipe includes just a few ingredients, some of which can be customized with what you have on hand.
+This banana and oat waffle recipe includes just a few ingredients, some of which can be customized with what you have on hand.

 • Oat flour.
-You can purchase oat flour or make your own by following my easy tutorial on how to make oat flour with oats that already have in your pantry.
-I don’t recommend substituting it with any other type of flour as results will vary.
+I don’t recommend substituting the oat flour with any other type of flour as results will vary.

 • Bananas.
-Be sure that your bananas are nice and ripe just the way they would be for banana muffins or banana bread.
+Be sure that your bananas are nice and ripe.

 • Eggs.
 Eggs provide structure to the waffles.

 • Oil.
-I used coconut oil in this recipe because I love the flavor, but feel free to use what you have on hand.
+I used coconut oil in this recipe because I love the flavor, but feel free to use your favorite type of oil.

 • Almond milk.
 I used unsweetened almond milk, but it may be easily substituted with your favorite dairy or non-dairy milk.

-This recipe comes together in just a few minutes with very little equipment.
-Grab a fork, a whisk and a big bowl and get started!
+The gluten-free banana waffles come together in just a few minutes with very little equipment.
+Grab a fork, a whisk, a big bowl, and get started!

 See the recipe card below for full instructions.